genbtc/AutoTrimps-stable/README.md

 - Yellow border - upgrade is available, but not affordable
 - Orange border - upgrade is available, affordable, but will actually reduce stat in question
 - Red border - you have enough resources to level equip after upgrade to surpass it's current stats.
-- Green border on hoses - Best for gems
+- Green border on buildings - Best for gems

 ## Detailed Code Documentation: